arv100kri/Cognitive-Services/Content/en-us/Speech/GetStartedCSharpDesktop.md

 Weight: 100
 -->

-# Get started with Speech Recognition and/or intent in C Sharp for .Net for Windows
+# Get started with Speech Recognition and/or intent in C Sharp for .Net Windows

 Develop a basic Windows application that uses Cognitive Services Speech Recognition API to convert spoken audio to text by sending audio to Microsoft’s servers in the cloud.
 You have a choice of using a REST API or a client library.
 ### REST API